SeldonIO/seldon-core/docs-gb/getting-started/quickstart/quickstart.md

+---
+description: Learn how to deploy an AI application with Seldon Core 2.
+---
 # Quickstart: Deploy an AI Application with Seldon Core 2

 In this notebook, we will demonstrate how to deploy a production-ready AI application with Seldon Core 2.
 This application will have two components - an sklearn model and a preprocessor written in Python - leveraging Core 2 **Pipelines** to connect the two.
 Once deployed, users will have an endpoint available to call the deployed application.
 The inference logic can be visualized with the following diagram: